 The performance review.
 It's one of those mile markers of the work year—like open enrollment or Girl Scout Cookie time.
 Anticipation of an upcoming evaluation can be stress-inducing.
 It can be difficult to sit there as your work record is picked apart.
 And, especially in this economy, any shortcoming is a potential strike against you if downsizing should come around.

 But a performance review can also be a great opportunity to strengthen your position and shape your role within a company—if you take the time to prepare.

-Check out our tips for making the most of your next evaluation.
+Check out our five tips for making the most of your next performance review.

 1. Don't Get Blindsided